manthanugemuge/QR-Code-Generator/README.md

 ## About The Project

-A Simple web application which will generate a QR Code.
+A Simple Web Application which will generate a QR Code of which .

 ## Tech Stacks Used